 - Difficulty feeding

-- Feedings stay in your baby’s stomach longer than expected
+- Feedings remaining in your baby’s stomach longer than expected

 - A sudden increase in bowel movements or lack of bowel movements